-The mnemonic medium scaffolds prompt-writing through author-provided prompts, but sometimes it’s particularly important that the reader write their own prompts—e.g. particularly when the impact is personal rather than intellectual, as in Spaced repetition may be a helpful tool to develop or change habits.
+The mnemonic medium may help scaffold prompt-writing through author-provided prompts, but sometimes it’s particularly important that the reader write their own prompts—e.g. particularly when the impact is personal rather than intellectual, as in Spaced repetition may be a helpful tool to develop or change habits.
 In these situations, what if the author could help the reader write their own prompts?
 Perhaps they could provide a set of prompt templates to remix, interleaved directly into the reading experience as in this sketch:

 This mechanism will depend heavily on good answers to How might the mnemonic medium adapt to readers’ differing backgrounds and goals?.
 This is the kind of thing which could readily feel quite irritating.